 Your eyes will be bruised, swollen, and red.
 This will peak for several days, and then start looking a lot better, although some amount of swelling and bruising will persist for a few weeks.
 You will need to take time off from strenuous activities and exercise for several weeks, although most people return to work after one or two weeks.

 The above list items are just a few of the aspects of blepharoplasty to consider.
-To arrange a consultation to discuss eyelid surgery with experienced plastic surgeon Dr. Charles Chalekson, please call our team in Templeton, CA, at 805-434-2828.
+To arrange a consultation to discuss eyelid surgery with experienced plastic surgeon Dr. Charles Chalekson, please contact our team through our website.